GioF71/mpd-base-image/README.md

 ## Description

-A base image with mpd installed.
+This is a base image with mpd installed.
 It is (or will be used) by mpd-alsa-docker and mpd-pulse-docker.